Minipada/minipada/README.md

 Hello there,

-My name is [David Bensoussan](https://twitter.com/d__bensoussan) and I'm software engineer from France currently residing in Hamburg, Germany.
+My name is [David Bensoussan](https://twitter.com/d__bensoussan) and I'm a software engineer from France currently residing in Hamburg, Germany.

 I love robotics and IoT, exploring new and established technologies in these fields.
 I have a strong track record of implementing innovative solutions to complex challenges.